 Instead, you could opt to sell your engagement ring to a reputable lending and buying institution like Biltmore Loan & Jewelry.
 With a long and untarnished reputation for giving fair and free appraisals with no commitment from you to sell, they’re one of the most reliable and reputable companies out there who will give you an honest valuation on your items.

-You can reach Biltmore Loan & Jewelry through their website, where you simply fill out an appointment form with a description of the ring you wish to sell.
+You can reach Biltmore Loan & Jewelry through their website, where you simply fill out an appraisal form with a description of the ring you wish to sell.
 Include a few detailed photos as well, if you can.
-They’re pretty prompt about getting back to you to arrange an appointment that will work best for you.
+They’re pretty prompt about getting back to you.

 How you ever finally decide, make sure you’ve thoroughly researched your options and are comfortable with whatever decision you make so you can move forward without regret.